Free Obamacare Frequently Asked Questions

-ACA is an acronym that stands for the Affordable Care Act.
+ACA is an acronym that stands for the Affordable Care Act, otherwise known as “Obamacare.”
 The Affordable Care Act was a sweeping healthcare reform law passed in 2010 that made affordable healthcare attainable to all citizens of the United States.

 ACA Open Enrollment is usually between October and December.
-Special consideration has been made to open a second period earlier than the usual period due to COVID-19.
-Under the American Rescue Plan they have allowed a special open enrollment period from 04-01-2021 through 08-15-2021.
+Special consideration had been made to open a second period earlier than the usual period due to COVID-19.
+Under the American Rescue Plan they allowed a special open enrollment period from 04-01-2021 through 08-15-2021.
 Unfortunately, open enrollment is now closed.
 You may still qualify if you have a qualifying life event or qualify for Medicaid or CHIP (Children’s Health Insurance Program).

 There are different types of qualifying life events that will allow you to enroll in Obamacare outside of the enrollment period:

 • You recently lost insurance coverage that met government requirements (due to job or coverage loss)